-Another relevant strategy that use an existing 3D model and newly acquired images is to identify changes by reprojecting images onto each other by passing through the existing model and compare the inconsistencies in the reprojection.
-Taneja et al. [13] use this technique on pairs of images, and apply a graph cut minimization to label the changed area in 3D in a voxelized model.
-In addition, Qin et al. [7] combine the pairwise detected inconsistencies by counting the rays that hit every pixel for each image, in order to get rid of the ambiguities.
+Another relevant strategy that uses an existing 3D model and newly acquired images is to identify changes by reprojecting images onto each other by passing through the existing model and compare the inconsistencies in the reprojection.
+Taneja et al. [20] use this technique on pairs of images, and apply a graph cut minimization to label the changed area in 3D in a voxelized model.
+This technique is also effective for large scale change detection [21].
+In addition, Qin et al. [12] combine the pairwise detected inconsistencies by counting the rays that hit every pixel for each image, in order to get rid of the ambiguities.
 They stop at the image level and do not estimate the 3D location of the change.

-In this paper, we use a reprojection technique similar to [13] and [7] to identify the changed regions in the images.
-We resolve ambiguities by fusiung multiple images and introduce a fast way for estimating the rough location of change in 3D.
+In this paper, we use a re-projection technique similar to [20] and [12] to identify the changed regions in the images.
+We resolve ambiguities by fusing multiple images and introduce a fast way for estimating the rough location of change in 3D.
 The whole process takes only a few seconds for an image sequence.
-In contrast to that, state-of-the-art approaches such as [13] or [14] have execution times in the order of minutes.
+In contrast to that, state-of-the-art approaches such as [20] or [22] have execution times in the order of minutes.
+This paper extends our previous workshop paper [9] presenting an optimized algorithm and an extended experimental evaluation.